Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Introduction

 Accreting black holes emit jets, which are composed of pairs of electrons and positrons and an unknown fraction of ions \cite{Trigo2013}.
 Their velocity can be moderately relativistic in the case of the microquasars \cite{Falcke96,Mirabel99,Stirling01}.
 Supermassive black holes in the centers of active galactic nuclei \cite{Madejski16} can accelerate the jet plasma to ultrarelativistic speeds.
 Some of these jets are collimated, which allows them to cross astronomical distances at a relativistic speed.
 The fast-moving inner part of the jet remains separated from the surrounding material, which implies that the jet has an internal structure.
 Their internal structure was discussed for example by \cite{Marti97,Marti03,Leismann05,Bromberg11,Kumar15}.

 A hydrodynamic model was proposed in Ref. \cite{Bromberg11}, which described the structure of a relativistic pair jet that propagated into ambient material with a larger mass density.
-The latter is the interstellar medium (ISM) \cite{Ferriere01} in the case of microquasars.
+In the case of microquasars the latter can be the interstellar medium (ISM) \cite{Ferriere01} or stellar wind.
 Reference \cite{Bromberg11} assumed that the jet is cylindrically symmetric.
 The jet expelled the ambient material in its way and carved out a path along which the jet material could move freely.
 Their model considered collimated and uncollimated jets.
-We focus here on the collimated jets, which form if the interaction between the jet and the ambient material is strong.
+We focus on the collimated jets, which form if the interaction between the jet and the ambient material is strong.

 Reference \cite{Bromberg11} considered a jet with a planar head that propagated along the axial jet direction and had a normal that is aligned with the cylinder axis.
 The front of the head was the forward shock between the pristine ambient material and the shocked ambient material.
 The reverse shock on the rear side of the head slowed down the material of the pair jet that flowed towards the head.
 The slowed-down material entered the inner cocoon.
 A contact discontinuity separated the inner cocoon from the outer cocoon, which consisted of the shocked ambient material.
 Its high thermal pressure led to a lateral expansion of the shocked material on both sides of the contact discontinuity, which then flowed around the jet.
 A contact discontinuity separated the outer cocoon from the inner cocoon also on the sides of the jet.